A specific and common variety of Make It Look Like an Accident

 - Subverted in Moral Orel when Orel shoots Clay's liquor bottles at the end of Nature (Part 1).
 Then played straight when Clay shoots Orel by accident after attempting to punish him.

 - On one Looney Tunes short, Elmer Fudd's dog sees a TV show about cruel dog owners who get rid of their pets by taking them on hunting trips. ("Two go out, but only one returns.")
 He becomes suspicious when his master takes him hunting and decides to get Elmer befor Elmer gets him.
 Hilarity Ensues.
+Eventually, the dog realized how much of a heel (visual gag included) he was and decided to go to the TV station to attack the show's host.

 - In Shrek 2, Fiona's father tells Shrek to meet him in the early morning to go hunting, but it is really a trap so the professional assassin Puss In Boots can kill him, at the behest of the movie's Big Bad.